Billy Taylor (cricketer, born 1977)

 Billy Victor Taylor (born 11 January 1977) is an English former cricketer who played first-class cricket for both Hampshire and Sussex.
 He played for Sussex from 1999 to 2003, and was a member of the Sussex team that won their first ever County Championship in 2003.
 After struggling to establish himself at Sussex, Taylor joined Hampshire ahead of the 2004 season.
-He would play for Hampshire until 2009, after which he became an umpire who was appointed to the ECB Full Umpires List in 2016.
+He would play for Hampshire until 2009, after which he became an umpire and was appointed to the ECB Full Umpires List in 2016.

 Early life

 Taylor was born in January 1977 in Southampton, where he was educated at Bitterne Park School.
 He began playing club cricket in Winchester alongside his brothers, James and Martin.
 A right-arm medium-fast bowler, he initially trialled with Hampshire, but was rejected in 1997.
 Instead, he began playing minor counties cricket for Wiltshire, having debuted for the county against Shropshire in the 1996 Minor Counties Championship.
 He had a pre-season trial with Sussex in 1998, impressing enough for them to sign him.
 Whilst awaiting his Sussex first team debut, Taylor continued to play minor counties cricket for Wiltshire; it was for Wiltshire that he made his debut in List A one-day cricket against the Northamptonshire Cricket Board in the first round of the 1999 NatWest Trophy.